Wordclock/firmware/README.md

 The source code itself is maintained using git.
 The project along with its repositories lives over at [github.com][11].
-Contributions of any kind are welcome.
-Please, if possible, use the means provided by github.com to report bugs and/or request features.
-The preferred way to submit patches are pull requests.
-If you new to git and/or are not familiar with this process, refer to [12] for a detailed description on how to submit a pull request.
+Contributions of any kind are highly welcome.
+The simplest and fastest way for these kind of things is to use the means provided by github.com itself, which allows for reporting bugs and/or requesting features.
+It is also the preferred way to submit patches in form of pull requests.
+If you are new to git and/or are not familiar with this process, refer to [12] for a detailed description on how to submit a pull request.

 In case you are looking for something to work on, you probably want to take a look at the `TODO` file within the projects root directory.
 It contains a list